-This document – which we have described as a “workbook” – brings into one place advice on how local and national public health agencies will provide support that helps to put in place the action needed to prevent virus spread, together with advice on outbreak management.
+This 'workbook' brings into one place, advice on how local and national public health agencies provide support to help supress the virus, together with advice on outbreak management.

-We already have tried and tested approaches to managing outbreaks of any infection in Scotland.
-This workbook will hopefully help to encourage a more widely shared understanding of these procedures and help to explain everyone’s responsibilities, what will be expected of them, and who will be making which decisions in relation to infection prevention and outbreak control.
-This workbook therefore seeks to aid management of the situation by:
+We have tried and tested approaches to managing outbreaks of infectious disease in Scotland.
+This workbook aims to encourage a widely shared understanding of these procedures and explain everyone's responsibilities, what will be expected of them, and who will be making which decisions in relation to infection prevention and outbreak control.

-Section 1 describes the way in which COVID-19 outbreaks will be managed in Scotland.
+Section 1 describes the way in which the spread of COVID-19 is managed in Scotland.

-Section 2 provides a template for the creation of ‘Sector Advice Cards’ (SACs) that brings into one place advice on how organisations and businesses across Scotland can take action to:
+Section 3 outlines how organisations and businesses across Scotland can take action to: